danielwertheim/mynatsclient/README.md

 - Queue groups

 ## Samples
+Some simple samples will be kept in the same repo as the project, under [src\samples](https://github.com/danielwertheim/mynatsclient/tree/master/src/samples)

-There's a separate repo for [the samples](https://github.com/danielwertheim/mynatsclient-samples)
+There's also a separate repo (potentially outdated) [with samples](https://github.com/danielwertheim/mynatsclient-samples)

 ## .NET and .NET Standard
 The project multi targets the following frameworks: